 Of course, some hands are harder than others to play preflop.
 Then, some people just hate certain hands because of bad beats they've experienced.
 But how can you decide which poker hands are objectively the worst?

 Poker equity is defined as the percentage of the time your hand will win the pot at showdown after all the community cards are dealt.
+This determines the percentage of hands to play in each game.

 Equity calculators run millions of simulations to work out how many times a certain hand beats another hand.
 For example, if you input AA v KK, the calculator would deal all five community cards millions of times and count how many times each starting hand wins.
 In this example AA wins about 82% of the time, so you can say AA's preflop equity against KK is 82%.
 At least, when they are heads-up against each other.